 Ben’s farming business is located in Collin and Hunt counties, around the communities of Wylie, Lavon and Farmersville.
 The operation consists of wheat, grain sorghum, corn, cotton, soybean and hay in various rotations year to year.

 Ben has held positions of leadership with the Texas Wheat Producers Association, Cotton Grower Warehouse Association, Cereal Crops Research Institute, Collin County Farm Bureau, Collin County Soil and Water Conservation District.

-Ben has been named ‘farmer of the year’ with Collin County Soil and Water Conservation District; ‘Alumni Ambassador’, the highest award an academic department can bestow upon a graduate recognizing career achievements awarded by the Agricultural Department of Texas A&M-Commerce University; and the ‘Brother of the Century Award’ from the Alpha Gamma Rho fraternity.
+Ben has been named ‘farmer of the year’ with Collin County Soil and Water Conservation District; ‘Alumni Ambassador’, the highest award an academic department can bestow upon a graduate recognizing career achievements awarded by the College of Agricultural at Texas A&M-Commerce University; ‘Distinguished Alumnus’ of Texas A&M Commerce recognizing alumnus for having achieved illustrious careers in many different walks of life and the ‘Brother of the Century Award’ from the Alpha Gamma Rho fraternity.